vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/k8s-secrets-sa-what-is.md

 Here, a new pod named `secret-as-file` is created from the [nginx Docker image](https://hub.docker.com/_/nginx).

-> NOTE: The nginx container image is used here simply because it's an easily accesable long-running process, this would look the same for your own container image.
+> NOTE: The nginx container image is used here simply because it's an easily accessible long-running process, this would look the same for your own container image.

 There are two sections to point out, the first being the `volumes` section, which defines a new volume.
 Kubernetes has [many different types of volumes to choose from](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes), but for this case you’re specifically interested in creating a [volume of type `secret`](https://kubernetes.io/docs/concepts/storage/volumes/#secret).
 These volumes are backed by `tmpfs`, a RAM-based file system, rather than written to a persistent disk.
 Secret volumes require you to define the secret to mount (in the `secretName` field), and for each key in your secret, it creates a file that contains the key’s value.
 You can see this in action by applying this YAML and then listing the files at the `mountPath`: